Blessing Uzzi

-Blessing Uzzi is Nigerian Film director, Editor and Producer who obtained a degree in International Relations.
+Blessing Uzzi (born, Uzoma Blessing Chibuike) is Nigerian Film director, Editor and Producer who obtained a degree in International Relations.
 She won Best Overall Movie and Writing in AMVCA 2025 Awards.
 She founded the BluHouse Studios and produced the film Freedom Way, a film that won her Best Movie Award in 2025 AMVCA Awards.
 Her work on Freedom Way showcase Police Brutality.

+Career

+In 2025, Kachifo: Till the Morning Comes, a film she produced alongside Dika Ofoma, won three international awards at the Locarno Film Festival.
+In 2026, the film won Norway’s Sørfond Grant of USD 64,000.

+In 2026, she produced Call of My Life through Bluehouse Studio.
+The film became the highest-grossing non-December release in Nigerian box office history.